2021 Aliner Ranger 12 Camper Honest Review

 Since the camper folds down and compacts to a small size, you can store it in your driveway, garage, or off-site storage.

-We are getting older, and as the years have gone on, we knew it was finally time to upgrade from a tent to a small hard sided pop up camper.
+We are getting older, and as the years have gone on, we knew it was time to upgrade from a tent to a small hard sided pop-up camper.

-Our journey into exploring the Aliner brand started over eight (8) years ago when we were living in Colorado.
+Our journey into exploring the Aliner brand started many years ago when we were living in Colorado.
 Though, at the time, we were hesitant to make the purchase.
 We like to live frugally and keep things simple, and waited for the right time to purchase a small camper.

 It is true what they say, timing is everything.
 With more and more places closing to tent campers because of COVID, along with air travel restrictions and a dire need for us to road trip and explore closer to home, we decided to splurge and purchase the Aliner Ranger 12.

-If you are curious about Aliner pop up campers and haven’t purchased one yet, you might, after reading this review on the Aliner Ranger 12.
+If you are curious about Aliner pop-up campers and haven’t purchased one yet, you might, after reading this review on the Aliner Ranger 12.
+We honestly love it and it has elevated our road trip experiences.

 Ashlee & Pablo